 Counseling Staff Positions

 Counselors are responsible for the campers entrusted to his or her care AT ALL TIMES.
-Counselors will be expected to exhibit and promote respectful, Christian behavior in all aspects of camp life, including wearing attire appropriate for a CHURCH camp where clergy is present.
+Counselors are expected to exhibit and promote respectful, Christian behavior in all aspects of camp life, including wearing attire appropriate for a CHURCH camp where clergy is present.
 Counselors encourage the active participation of all campers in the camp program.
 They help to maintain the camp schedule by ensuring that all campers are in the right place at the right time.
 They must come to camp prepared to help campers quickly develop cabin unity, with ideas for campfire, and with recommendations for talent show acts (these topics will be discussed at the camp preparation session).
 Most importantly, counselors are expected to participate fully in all camper activities and be good Christian role models.

 Program Staff Positions

-Arts & Crafts:
+Arts & Crafts

 Responsibilities include implementing the arts and crafts program as designed by the Summer Camp Committee.
 This position involves organizing and neatly maintaining the arts and crafts pavilion, including its supply inventory.
-Duties also include assisting campers with their art and crafts projects and ensuring that projects are completed by the end of the week.
+Duties also include assisting campers with their projects and ensuring that projects are completed by the end of the week.

 Responsibilities include publishing a camp newsletter that is distributed daily.
 The position requires strong computer and typing skills, and good knowledge of graphic design.
 Samples of previous newsletters are available.
 Duties also include publishing the Hye-Life Keepsake Edition, which is a "yearbook" capturing the entire week's activities in articles and photos.
 The Keepsake Edition is distributed to campers upon check-out.
 The Hye-Life staff will assist the office staff with camper check-in, camper check-out and other duties as needed during the week.
 In addition to the Hye-Life, other responsibilities include managing all general office functions, including but not limited to answering the telephone, organizing and sorting mail and parcels, photocopying, and delivering messages to staff.
 This position is best suited for organized individuals with pleasant people skills and strong communication skills (Armenian not required), as well as clerical and computer skills.